 Decoding the Storm with GIGABYTE’s Computing Cluster

-In recent years, extreme weather events have become more common due to climate change.
+Extreme weather events have become common due to climate change.
 The Asia-Pacific (APAC) is no stranger to intense rainfall, tropical cyclones, and storm surges.
-But these events are increasing in severity.
-Half of Asia’s population—2.4 billion people—reside in areas vulnerable to extreme weather.
+These events are increasing in severity.
+Half of Asia’s population reside in areas vulnerable to extreme weather.
 43,000 people are killed every year in floods, storms, and landslides.
-These catastrophes cost APAC around US$ 675 billion annually.*
+These catastrophes cost APAC around US$675 billion annually.*

 Shibayama Lab is keen to understand how climate change is impacting the coastal environment.
 After a disaster, researchers conduct on-site surveys to collect data.
 Back in the lab, they employ high-end computers and laboratory experiments to reproduce the conditions.
 Numerical models are used to assess past and future storms, estimate sea level and wave height, plan for evacuations, and more.
 The information helps communities prepare for the consequences of climate change—not just in APAC, but around the world.